CakeDC/cakephp-roadrunner/README.md

 ### Configuring Roadrunner

 In a typical PHP application your webserver forwards `*.php` requests to php-fpm, which in turn calls the CakePHP front controller `webroot/index.php`.
-With Roadrunner, the worker file gets called by active RR workers to handle incoming requests to your application.
-So `cakephp-worker.php` is now acting as the frameworks front controller.
+With Roadrunner, the worker file gets called by active workers to handle incoming requests to your application.

-Create a Roadrunner worker file, or use the [worker/cakephp-worker.php](example worker) provided:
+Create a Roadrunner worker file, or use the [example worker](worker/cakephp-worker.php) provided:

 ```console
 cp vendor/cakedc/cakephp-roadrunner/worker/cakephp-worker.php .